Heisenberg-picture quantum field theory: From skein theory to Heisenberg-picture field theory

 \begin{example} Let $\cC = \cat{TL}$ be the well-known \define{Temperley--Lieb} category, which is a ribbon category defined over $\bK = \bZ[q,q^{-1}]$ whose $\bC$-linearization is the monoidal subcategory of $\cat{Rep}_\bC(U_q\mathfrak{sl}_2)$ generated by the defining module.
 The Heisenberg-picture field theory $\int_\Box \cat{TL}$ packages together all of Kauffman-bracket skein theory. \end{example}

-\begin{remarknodiamond} Using the same skein-theoretic technology, one can show: \begin{itemize} \item Every $\bK$-linear braided monoidal locally presentable category in which the unit object is compact projective and every object is a colimit of dualizable objects defines a framed Heisenberg-picture field theory $\cat{Bord}_3^{\mathrm{fr}} \to \cat{Alg}_2^{\mathrm{lax}}(\cat{Cocomp}_\bK)$. \item Every $\bK$-linear monoidal locally presentable category in which the unit object is compact projective and every object is a colimit of dualizable objects defines a framed Heisenberg-picture field theory $\cat{Bord}_2^{\mathrm{fr}} \to \cat{Alg}_2^{\mathrm{lax}}(\cat{Cocomp}_\bK)$. \item Every $\bK$-linear monoidal locally presentable category in which the unit object is compact projective and every object is a colimit of dualizable objects, which is additionally equipped with a ``pivotal'' structure, defines an oriented Heisenberg-picture field theory $\cat{Bord}_2^{\mathrm{or}} \to \cat{Alg}_2^{\mathrm{lax}}(\cat{Cocomp}_\bK)$.\diamondhere \end{itemize} \end{remarknodiamond}
+\begin{remark} Using the same skein-theoretic technology, one can show: \begin{itemize} \item Every $\bK$-linear braided monoidal locally presentable category in which the unit object is compact projective and every object is a colimit of dualizable objects defines a framed Heisenberg-picture field theory $\cat{Bord}_3^{\mathrm{fr}} \to \cat{Alg}_2^{\mathrm{lax}}(\cat{Cocomp}_\bK)$. \item Every $\bK$-linear monoidal locally presentable category in which the unit object is compact projective and every object is a colimit of dualizable objects defines a framed Heisenberg-picture field theory $\cat{Bord}_2^{\mathrm{fr}} \to \cat{Alg}_2^{\mathrm{lax}}(\cat{Cocomp}_\bK)$. \item Every $\bK$-linear monoidal locally presentable category in which the unit object is compact projective and every object is a colimit of dualizable objects, which is additionally equipped with a ``pivotal'' structure, defines an oriented Heisenberg-picture field theory $\cat{Bord}_2^{\mathrm{or}} \to \cat{Alg}_2^{\mathrm{lax}}(\cat{Cocomp}_\bK)$. \end{itemize} After a preprint of this paper originally circulated, \cite{BJS18} proved versions of the above results using the Cobordism Hypothesis rather than skein theory. \end{remark}